 Keep an eye out, too, for correspondence from insurance companies.
 Many companies send annual statements to policyholders.
 Also, when premium payments are missed, insurers generally attempt to contact policyholders or policyowners by letter or sometimes email.

-Contact the deceased’s financial advisor or estate planning attorney, who may know of a policy, especially if it funds a trust or business transfer.
+Contact the deceased’s financial professional or estate planning attorney, who may know of a policy, especially if it funds a trust or business transfer.

 But don’t limit your search to an individual life insurance policy.

 The deceased may have had a group policy through work or a prior job.
 Thus, a call to his or her former employers, union welfare office, or benefit administrator is a wise next step.

 If the deceased had expressed wishes to use a particular funeral home, ask if the funeral home director was informed of an insurance policy being available to pay for final expenses.

 Insurance regulators, through the National Association of Insurance Commissioners (NAIC), suggest that, if you do find a life insurance policy, but suspect that your loved one had other policies, look closely at the documentation attached to the policy or policy references on the correspondence.
 It may include a list of any other life insurance policies issued to your loved one.

 The NAIC also suggests that, if you determine that the deceased let his or her permanent life insurance policy lapse (be it whole, universal, or variable), it may still be worthwhile to contact the company regarding a claim, as there may still be some remaining cash value, though it will likely not be the full value of the policy.3

 Barry said it’s important to note that unclaimed life insurance benefits are not property of the insurance company.
 When beneficiaries cannot be found after a certain length of time, the insurer must turn over any undistributed proceeds to the state officials who administer unclaimed property programs.